fxnn/deadbox/README.md

 * The user retrieves data from a smart home device, like a webcam or a thermostat.

 ## Specification

+This spec serves as a guideline for the current implementation.
+However, it is subject to change, and some points might be of quite low priority.

 ### Security